 - 1. Weighted ranking of preferences (Stage 9, Step 1) - 2.
-Preference impact measure (Stage 10) - 3.
+Predicted preference impact measure (Stage 10) - 3.
 Willingness to pay (WTP) measure (Appendix 6).
-Although we have found that using the preference impact measure provides a somewhat more intuitive interpretation of the Rapid DCE results and is an easier way to present the preferred incentive packages to stakeholders, we have included a discussion and instructions for using the WTP measure for completeness of the methodology in Appendix 6.
+While the WTP is a first step in the predicted preference impact measure of Stage 10, we have included a discussion and instructions for using the WTP measure for identification and presentation of potential incentive packages in Appendix 6.
 You can download a modifiable version of the appendix at www.capacityplus.org/rapid-retention-survey-toolkit.
 Steps 1a and 1b of Appendix 7 also include the WTP calculation.